 Tax included.
 Shipping calculated at checkout.

-All scarves come in a giftbox and include artist's card detailing their work and practice.
+All scarves come in giftbox and include artists card with details of their work and practice.